beetbox/aura/docs/api.rst

 Images can be associated with tracks, albums, and artists.
 Most pertinently, albums may have associated cover art.

-Each kind of resource is associated with its images via links (see :ref:`links`).
+Each kind of resource is associated with its images via relationships (see :ref:`relationships`).
 The id for an image need not be globally unique; it only needs to be unique for the linked resource---a simple index, suffices for example.
-Clients can request information about resources either by explicitly requesting the image collection for a resource or by using an ``?include=images`` parameter, as with other links.
+Clients can request information about resources either by explicitly requesting the image collection for a resource or by using an ``?include=images`` parameter, as with other relationships.
 Unlike other resources, requesting a specific image returns the actual image data.

 For the image file endpoints, the response's ``Content-Type`` header **MUST**